Rocksteady’s response to sexual harrassment allegations is inappropriate and bizarre

 Speaking to the Guardian, Rocksteady claimed they “immediately took firm measures to address the matters that were raised” and have been hunky-dory since then.
 They have not yet formally made a public statement on the matter.
 So why did they do… this:

-Seven of the eight employees remaining from the 10 who signed the 2018 letter say they think the Guardian did not fairly represent the matter.
+Seven of the eight employees remaining from the 10 who signed the 2018 letter say they think The Guardian did not fairly represent the matter.
 They think Rocksteady have done well, and say they didn’t want this matter made public.
 So they wrote a new letter.
 If their experience at Rocksteady is better now, I’m glad for them.
 If they want to publicly rebuke the Guardian, it is their right.
 What’s weird and bad is that Rocksteady leapt to hold these women up as a shield.

-As much as Rocksteady might pretend this isn’t their statement, it comes across as such.
+While Rocksteady say this letter isn’t their response, the way they share it on Twitter effectively makes it one.
 Their first public comment on the matter is basically “But some women say we’re better now.”
 That is so far short of acceptable.
 The letter does not admit to apparent management failings that led to that 2018 letter being necessary, it does not talk about disciplinary measures or lay out plans to improve.
 The fact that Rocksteady have hosted “workshops to help build self-confidence within male-dominated industries” is secondary to what they’re doing (or have done) about problems caused by men at their male-dominated company in this male-dominated industry.
 But the letter doesn’t need to talk about all that.
 It shouldn’t need to.
 That’s not the responsibility of these women, it’s Rocksteady’s – and their first response was a deflection.

 This new letter’s view is clearly not shared by everyone either.
 One signatory (it’s unclear whether she is still at Rocksteady) was still unhappy enough with the situation to show the 2018 letter to a newspaper.
 The former Suicide Squad writer who drafted that old letter has said she believes she lost her job because of this.
 The Guardian report claimed that at least one person left Rocksteady due to their inaction.
 And while we don’t know who or why, we should note that one of the remaining original signatories has not signed this letter of absolution.